 Although thousands of babies are born every year thanks to these techniques, they are not always successful.
-Undergoing this type of treatments can cause stress and even affect the relationship, so there is a time when you have to say “I’ve had enough”.
+Undergoing this type of treatments can cause stress and even affect the relationship, so there is a time when you have to say I am done.

 The decision to end the infertility treatment is solely the patient’s or both patients in case of a couple.
 The patient or patients can end the treatment at any moment.
 Medical specialists are responsible for advising the patients on what should be done, but they are never the ones to have the last word.

-The main reasons for stopping a treatment are:
+The main reasons for giving up on a treatment are:

 - There are no further treatment options available.
 All possibilities have been exhausted.

 - The couple or patient do not have sufficient financial resources to cover the costs of the treatments.

 - Emotional inability to withstand the stress of starting a new treatment.

 - High-risk pregnancy with important consequences for the health of the fetus and/or mother.